deepanmahalingam/osprey/README.md

 # OSPREY Framework

-This framework helps to automate UI tests to ensure quality and stability in the application.
+This framework helps to automate UI and API tests to ensure quality and stability in the application.
 Osprey framework is using Java, Microsoft Playwright, TestNG and Maven.

 ![Osprey](image/osprey.png)